 What is a community battery?

 A community battery, also sometimes referred to as a “neighbourhood battery”, is a type of energy storage.
-They can store excess solar energy that is generated on the rooftops of nearby buildings and houses.
+They can sometimes store excess solar energy that is generated on the rooftops of nearby buildings and houses.

 Community batteries work to balance electricity supply with demand by charging from the electricity grid in the day when excess solar energy is plentiful, and discharging later in the day, when energy is most needed (and the sun is no longer shining).